frandreoli/atoms_optical_response/README.md

 This code has been used to simulate systems of up to $\sim 5\times 10^5$ emitters, roughly two orders of magnitude larger than comparable works [5,10–12,14,17–23].

 ## 1.3) Computational insights

+The core of our simulations is the inversion of $\mathcal{M}\_{jk}$, implemented with the backslash operator "\".
+This performs adaptive algorithms based on the structure of random matrix, so that, in the worst-case scenario, the number of elementary operations scales as $\sim N^3$.
+This process is speeded up through the openBLAS library for linear algebra, which can evaluate the problem in parallel over up to 32 cores.
+Asymptotically, this task dominates the time complexity of the simulation, overcoming the other sources of time consumption, such as the creation of both $\mathcal{M}\_{jk}$ and $\mathcal{L}\_{jk}$, scaling as $\sim(N+3N_{\text{probe}} )N$.
+Nonetheless, the asymptotic scaling does not assure that these contributions are negligible in finite computations, due to both large pre-factors and different durations of the elementary operations.
+We empirically noticed that this is not the case for finite values of $N$, and expecially when this is comparable to $N_{\text{probe}}$.
+Although we privileged operations performed in a vectorized fashion, this does not straightforwardly apply to the creation of the matrix $\mathcal{M}\_{jk}$, since the diagonal elements would exhibit infinite values corresponding to the dipole self-energy, which must be removed (16).
+To perform this task efficiently, we designed a (sigle) loop cycle to run in parallel over several threads.
+To this aim, we designed the loop with only elementary operations avoiding the possible bottleneck of multiple threads recalling the same complicated function.

+Similar considerations can be drawn regarding the memory consumption.
+The main allocations of RAM are associated to the creation of both the complex-diagonal, dense matrix $\mathcal{M}\_{jk}$ and the probe matrices $\mathcal{J}\_{jk}$.
+By properly arranging the algorithm, we avoid the allocation of unnecessay memory at the same time, flushing the RAM when desirable.
+For example, we invert $\mathcal{M}\_{jk}$ at the beginning of the core part and we promptly clear the memory, only conserving the solutions $d\_j$.
+The probe matrix $\mathcal{J}\_{jk}$ is constructed only afterwards, and if more probe geometries are selected each matrix $\mathcal{J}\_{jk}$ is used and flushed before allocating the next one.
+Empirically, we observed that the backslash operator "\" allocates $\mathcal{M}\_{jk}$ twice, when inverting it (observed in Julia 1.6).

+We

+When the algorithm inverts the M_jk it needs to allocate it twice, so the total memory consumption is given by ∼(2N+3N_probe )N complex Float.

+Nonetheless, one can properly order the operations, and flush the memory when necessary: in particular, we invert M_jk at the beginning and we promptly clear the memory, only conserving the solutions d_j.
+Since 〖3N〗_probe≲N, the upper bound of memory allocation becomes 〖2×N〗^2.

+By defining the matrix as Complex{Float32} (64 bit) rather than the custom Complex{Float64} (128 bit).
+We numerically checked that we were operating with enough precision.

+### 1.3.1) Physical simplifications
+To further simplify the computational problem, we give the user the option to take advantage of some common symmetries in the pysical system.
+In particular, a typical problem consists of studying the cooperative properties of ordered atomic lattices (26–28).
+Often, such a system can be arranged to be symmetric for $x\to -x$ and $y\to -y$, without much loss of generality in the physical conclusions.
+This implies that each dipole $d\_j$ is equal to those at the mirrored positions.
+The actual degrees of freedom are thus given by the number of atoms satisfying $x\_j\geq 0$ and $y\_j\geq 0$ (roughly $\sim N/4$).
+The coupled-dipole equations can be then simplified by accounting only for these atoms, and considering as if each of them scattered light from the mirrored positions as well.

 # 2) Code guide
 ## 2.1) Initializing the code